Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

    return round(s,8)
 ```
 ## 5.2 Shifted Sums.
 As it can be observed, the sums given in Eq.
 (18) have an important restriction in each sum, which implies a disadvantages in terms of the execution's time.
-We developed an elementary way to improve
+We developed an elementary way to improve this step, defining a new set of elements where the one that is given in the $i$-position is removed.